Skip to main content

 Remove the SMA Resource Monitor

 If the previous version of the Resource Monitor was installed from a release lower than 16, you must first uninstall the previous version.
-If you are upgrading after the initial 16 release, you can skip this procedure.
+If you are upgrading from the initial 16 release or later, you can skip this procedure.

 note

-As an alternative to these instructions, you can also use the OpCon Web Installer (OWI) to uninstall previous versions of the SMA Resource Monitor.
+As an alternative, you can use the OpCon Web Installer (OWI) to uninstall previous versions of the SMA Resource Monitor.

 3. Select SMA OpCon Resource Monitor.

-4. Click the Uninstall button in the toolbar.
+4. Select the Uninstall button in the toolbar.

-5. Select the Remove radio button and click Next.
+5. Select the Remove option and select Next.

 7. If the InstallShield Removal Complete screen asks to restart the computer, select the option to restart now.